ankitxcoding/foodz/README.md

 Note: by default, React will be in development mode.
 The development version includes extra warnings about common mistakes, whereas the production version includes extra performance optimizations and strips all error messages.
 Don't forget to use the production build when deploying your application.

 ### Ways to use react
-- using cdn links
+- Using CDN links
     - **CDN Links** -
     A content delivery network (CDN) is a network of interconnected servers that speeds up webpage loading for data-heavy applications.
-- using npm with bundlers
+- Using npm with bundlers
     - vite
     - parcel
-    - webpack comes by default with cra
+    - webpack (by default comes with CRA)

-### react vs react-dom -
+### React vs ReactDOM -
 React and ReactDOM were only recently split into two different libraries.
 Prior to v0.14, all ReactDOM functionality was part of React.
 This may be a source of confusion, since any slightly dated documentation won't mention the React / ReactDOM distinction.

 As the name implies, ReactDOM is the glue between React and the DOM.
 Often, you will only use it for one single thing: mounting with ReactDOM.render().
 Another useful feature of ReactDOM is ReactDOM.findDOMNode() which you can use to gain direct access to a DOM element.
 (Something you should use sparingly in React apps, but it can be necessary.)
 If your app is "isomorphic", you would also use ReactDOM.renderToString() in your back-end code.